-The CIMA Terminology defines a fixed cost as 'a cost which is incurred for an accounting period, and which, within certain output or turnover limits, tends to be unaffected by fluctuations in the levels of activity (output or turnover)'.
+The CIMA Terminology defines a fixed cost as a 'cost incurred for an accounting period, that, within certain output or turnover limits, tends to be unaffected by fluctuations in the levels of activity (output or turnover)'.

 Another term that can be used to refer to a fixed cost is a period cost.
 This highlights the fact that a fixed cost is incurred according to the time elapsed, rather than according to the level of activity.